• Skip to primary navigation

 chicken changezi in bowl

 Chicken Changezi?
 Hmm.
 Why would a chicken curry be named after a fierce thirteenth century Mongolian warrior and ruler?
 The ruler in question being Changez Khan or Genghis Khan, as he is also known.
 I dug around a bit and found this interesting tidbit.
-Legend has it that the dish was prepared by one of the king's chefs in milk and cream in an attempt to tone down the spices.
-The king was duly impressed and the dish acquired special status in the royal kitchen.
+In truth, the dish has nothing to do with Changez Khan!
+It is an invention of the venerable chefs of old Delhi who love serving up a fiery curry to their customers.
+Maybe the fieriness of the curry reminded them of the warrior?
+Who knows!

-I can't vouch for the veracity of this tale, but personally, I love chicken changezi for its quirky name, bright color, and subtle flavors.
-In its present avatar, it can be found in the many small restaurants dotting the bylanes of Old Delhi, where you can see the crumbling remains of the glorious Mughal period to this day.
-This is a world unto itself, distinct from the new city and a paradise for food lovers, especially Mughlai food.
+Personally, I love chicken changezi for its quirky name, bright color, and rich flavor and aroma.
+In its present avatar, it can be found in the many small restaurants dotting the alleys in Old Delhi, where you can see the crumbling remains of the glorious Mughal period to this day.
+This is a world unto itself, distinct from the new city and a paradise for food lovers.
 Do visit if you are in the area for the culinary experience of a lifetime!

 Ingredients